megvii-research/hpman/README.md

 There are few caveats:
-1. Among all the occurrence of a same hyperparameter, **one and only one** occurrence should come with default value, but which one does not matter (you can surely first use, then define default value in later occurrence).
+1. Among all the occurrence of a same hyperparameter, **one and only one** occurrence should come with a default value.
+Nonetheless, which one has the default value does not matter (you can surely first use, then define the default value in later occurrence).
 2. The name of the hyperparameter must be a **literal string**.
 3. The value of the hyperparameter can be arbitrary object (variable, lambda, string, whatever), but it is highly recommended to use only **literval values**, which is precisely defined by what `ast.literal_eval` function accepts.
-It not makes the serialization of hyperparameters in downstream frameworks (such as hpargparse) easier, but also improves interoperability of hyperparameter settings among different programming languages and frameworks.
+It not only makes the serialization of hyperparameters in downstream frameworks (such as hpargparse) easier, but also improves interoperability of hyperparameter settings among different programming languages and frameworks.
 The readability of dumped hyperparameters will be more readable as well.

 ## Static Parsing
 We employ static parsing to retrieve information of where and how you are using the hyperparameters in your source codes.
 It is employed by `_.parse_file` and `_.parse_source`.

 - `_.parse_file` accepts file paths, directory names, or a list of both.
 It internally calls `_.parse_source`.
 - `_.parse_source` accepts only a piece of source code string.